debug-ito/greskell/README.md

   toGremlin (source "g" & sV' [] &. gOut' []) `shouldBe` "g.V().out()"
 ```

-In the above example, `sV` and `gOut` are polymorphic with `Vertex` constraint, so the compiler complains about the ambiguity.
+In the above example, `sV` and `gOut` are polymorphic with `Vertex` constraint, so the compiler would complain about the ambiguity.
 In that case, you can add explicit type annotations of `AVertex` type, or use monomorphic versions, `sV'` and `gOut'`.

 ## GraphSON parser

+`A` in `AVertex` stands for "Aeson".
+That means this type implements `FromJSON` instance from [Data.Aeson](http://hackage.haskell.org/package/aeson/docs/Data-Aeson.html) module.
+The `FromJSON` instance parses text encoded in GraphSON format.

+[GraphSON](http://tinkerpop.apache.org/docs/current/dev/io/#graphson) is a format to encode graph structure types into JSON.
+As of this writing, there are three slightly different versions of GraphSON. `AVertex`, `AEdge`, `AVertexProperty`, `AProperty`

 ## Make your own graph structure types